kleinbottle/swanlotus/content/eigen.md

 [importance](http://math.stackexchange.com/questions/23312/what-is-the-importance-of-eigenvalues-eigenvectors).

-I then asked, “Can I explain eigenvalues, eigenvectors, and their importance to *myself?*”.
+I then asked, “Can I explain eigenvalues, eigenvectors, and their importance to _myself?*”_.
 It also occurred to me that the harried and hurried students of today might derive some benefit from my efforts;
 hence this blog.
 It is a brief, largely qualitative, and mathematically non-rigorous article on eigenvalues and eigenvectors that aims to